 Key Takeaways

 1. Oracy is a sophisticated, multifaceted skill that demands explicit teaching of both productive and receptive communication.
 It encompasses not only the ability to articulate ideas clearly and structure arguments, but crucially, also active listening and the capacity to build constructively on others' contributions, as highlighted by Mercer's work on dialogic talk (Mercer, 2000).
-This holistic approach ensures pupils develop genuine communicative competence, moving beyond mere 'broadcasting'.
+This comprehensive approach ensures learners develop genuine communicative competence, moving beyond mere 'broadcasting'.

 The first thing you need to consider when choosing your topic is whether there is something about which everyone can agree.
 If not then this may be difficult because people have different views on many things.
 For example if you were talking about how much money we spend on food each week, most people would probably agree but those who live on very little might disagree.
 You could discuss why we buy so much food, where our food comes from, how much waste goes into making it etc.